On the traces of Hawaii's past

 Iolani Palace - Museum of Hawaiian History

-Since 1978 and even in today's modern age, Iolani Palace has served as a museum, is open to the public and visitors can walk in the footsteps of Hawaiian history.
+Since 1978 and even in today's modern age, Iolani Palace has served as a museum.
+It is open to the public and visitors can walk in the footsteps of Hawaiian history.

 Guests enter the reception hall, the dining room and also the Great Hall on the second floor.
-In the Great Hall there is a grandiose staircase made from the wood of the koa tree.
+In the Great Hall, there is an impressive staircase made from the wood of the koa tree.
 There are also ten portraits of Hawaiian kings to admire.

 The highlight of the second floor: the throne room.
 The royal family used this room for diplomatic and formal affairs throughout Hawaii's history.
-Likewise, this is the room where the trial of Queen Lili'uokalani was held.
+In addition to that, this is the room where the trial of Queen Lili'uokalani was held.
 Visitors walk up the Koa Staircase to the second floor and marvel at the magnificent suites of the king and queen, as well as the music room and also the room where Queen Lili'uokalani was imprisoned for eight months.

 One of the other highlights: access to the basement gallery.
-Here visitors will find an exhibition of historical photographs and artifacts, something royal Hawaiian jewels.
-Likewise, visitors will be able to look at the restoration records.
+Visitors will find an exhibition of historical photographs and artefacts as well as royal Hawaiian jewels.
+Visitors will also be able to look at the restoration records.

 Spirit or history